PavelHajek/DiDYMOS_UWB/README.md

 There are three distinguished folders for:

-•	The software on Static and Dynamic Object Recognition from Video Sequences (described in Chapter 4.1).
+•	The software on Static and Dynamic Object Recognition from Video Sequences

-•	The homography H algorithm (described in Chapter 4.2)
+•	The homography H algorithm

-•	Visualisation code for CesiumJS (described in Chapter 4.2).
+•	Visualisation code for CesiumJS